What is the Full form of UML?

-- It is a descriptive language used for the creation of software designs.
+- It is a descriptive language used to create software designs.
 Company analysts, software architects, and developers usually use it to define, indicate, and document the obtainable or existing business operations and the configuration & activities of objects of software systems.

 - In fact, UML can be beneficial for various fields of application like the internet, banking, aerospace, healthcare and so on.

-- It could also be used for various execution platforms, including NET and application development technique.
+- It could also be used for various execution platforms, including NET and application development techniques.

 Benefits of UML

-- A UML diagram is a visual representation of the relationships between groups and entities in a software program.
+- A UML diagram visually represents the relationships between groups and entities in a software program.

 - There is a readable UML diagram that makes it very useful.